Serdar-b/calisthenics-nextgen/README.md

-Tracks your exercises using AI and computer vision.
-Original project from: https://github.com/Gabbosaur
+This project uses AI and computer vision to track your exercises.
+It is based on an original project from https://github.com/Gabbosaur and has been improved with additional features and optimizations.